Can discrete-time analyses be trusted for stepped wedge trials with continuous recruitment?: Discussion

-An important exception to these generally reassuring findings occurs when recruitment patterns change systematically between control and intervention periods.
-In Simulation Study VII, we demonstrated that when clusters recruit uniformly during control periods but switch to a cluster-period mixed pattern during intervention periods, the intervention effect estimator becomes biased.
-This bias exists even with large sample sizes and cannot be corrected through variance estimation alone.
-We recognize that certain interventions may inherently alter recruitment dynamics.
-For instance, in trials of social interventions such as cash transfers or housing assistance, participant enthusiasm and recruitment patterns may naturally evolve as the intervention becomes known in the community.
-Similarly, interventions perceived as highly beneficial may generate increased referrals or patient interest over time, leading to unavoidable recruitment pattern changes because of the intervention's inherent characteristics.
+An important exception to these generally reassuring findings arises when recruitment patterns change systematically between control and intervention periods.
+In Simulation Study VII, we showed that when clusters recruit uniformly during control periods but shift to a cluster-period mixed pattern during intervention periods, the intervention effect estimator becomes biased, and this bias persists even at large sample sizes.
+Such shifts can arise through two mechanisms.
+The first is intervention-driven: in trials of social interventions such as cash transfers or housing assistance, participant enthusiasm may grow as the intervention becomes known, and interventions perceived as beneficial may generate more referrals over time.
+The second is calendar-driven: when recruitment has a strong seasonal component (e.g., reduced enrollment during holidays), the staggered rollout of an SW-CRT can assign control and intervention periods disproportionately to different seasons.
+In both cases, the intervention alters who is recruited, so the treatment and control samples are no longer comparable.
+This is a form of selection bias,\cite{Li2022} and it is where the model-robustness of discrete-time linear mixed models breaks down: the bias lies in the estimand itself, beyond the reach of any working correlation structure or variance estimator.
+No method currently addresses recruitment-driven selection bias in the stepped wedge setting, and even for parallel-arm designs such methods are only beginning to emerge;\cite{Papadogeorgou2025} developing them is an important direction for future work.
+In the meantime, investigators can inspect their recruitment patterns before formal analysis using the interactive Shiny application we developed (\url{https://f07k8s-hao-wang.shinyapps.io/continuous-recruitment-swcrt/}), which visualizes continuous recruitment patterns across clusters and periods; a tutorial is provided in Web Appendix~A.